abhyamgupta123/Unzipper/README.md

   The variables are:-
   - Xauthority - Responsible for displaying messages or notifications in the User session (plays a vital role in Xserver GUI handling tasks).
   - User - Helps in getting required file access priviledges.
-  - Display - Responsible for Displaying stuffs related to GUI in correct user session, if set different then it can able to show notifications in VNC related sessions too otherwise it is disabled by deafult.
-Configure is behavious by changing this enviornment variable according to your session variable.(*Default - DISPLAY=:0.0* ).
+  - Display - Responsible for Displaying stuffs related to GUI in correct user session, if set different then it can able to show notifications in VNC related sessions too otherwise it is disabled by default.
+Configure is behaviours by changing this enviornment variable according to your session variable.(*Default - DISPLAY=:0.0* ).
   - HOME - Another variable to make Utility work properly.

   Its main role is to run the main script which contains all the algorithm to perform the task of Unzipping.